Paul Reubens, Pee-wee Herman star, dead at 70 – KION546

 Some of his more recent acting credits include roles on “Gotham,” “What We Do In The Shadows,” “The Blacklist,” “Portlandia,” “30 Rock,” “Pushing Daisies,” “Reno 911” and “Everybody Loves Raymond.”

-Friend and colleagues paid tribute to Reubens on social media on Monday.
+Natasha Lyonne, director Tim Burton, Jimmy Kimmel and Conan O’Brien were the many friends and collaborators who paid tribute to Reubens on Monday.

 “My heart is broken into a billion pieces.
 Then I looked at the text you sent me last week: a meme of a person in giant hair getting a pie in the face and I burst out laughing,” director Adam Shankman wrote.
 “Laughing and crying.
 This my friend says everything about you and what you gave the world.”